 Would you be able to solve this kind of position under tournament conditions?

 Oftentimes, you play endgames in time trouble, and hardly have any time to think.
-If you wasn’t familiar with the first position, it would take you much longer to find a solution.
+If you weren’t familiar with the first position, it would take you much longer to find a solution.
 First, you would have to:

 Hardly possible with seconds on your clock, is it?